 To cut down on the extraneous eye candy, open up System Preferences from the Apple menu, then go to Accessibility and open up the Display tab.
 Tick the boxes marked Reduce motion and Reduce transparency, which will leave you with a faster, albeit plainer, interface.

 While you have System Preferences open, you can adjust more visual settings.
 Go to the Dock screen to switch off the animation for opening applications.
-For another tiny speed boost, use this menu to lock the Dock in place at the bottom of the screen rather than having it constantly disappear and reappear.
-In the General tab, you also set the menu bar to stay in place and not pop in and out.
+For another tiny speed boost, use this menu to ensure the box next to Automatically hide and show the Dock is unchecked.
+This will lock it in place at the bottom of your desktop rather than having it constantly disappear and reappear.
+In the General tab, there’s a similarly named option that will keep the menu bar in place.

 Beyond System Preferences, you can adjust visuals with an application called TinkerTool.
-Free to download and use, it gives you access to a few extra settings that the built-in app doesn't cover.
-For example, you can disable animation effects in Finder, and the fade-in and fade-out images in Launchpad.
+Free to download and use, it’ll give you access to a few extra settings that the built-in app doesn’t cover.
+For example, you’ll be able to disable animation effects in Finder, and the fade-in and fade-out images in Launchpad.
 For more options, click through the various panes of TinkerTool and try turning some effects on and off.

 2. Check on system use

 When your computer is crawling along, you need to figure out just what might be slowing it down.
-To find out where all your system resources are going, check out a very useful program called Activity Monitor.
-Hidden away within the Applications menu, this utility launches from Spotlight.
+To find out where all your system resources are going, check out a hidden, but useful program called Activity Monitor.

-Open Spotlight with Ctrl+Space or by clicking on the magnifying glass on the menu bar.
-Then type "Activity Monitor" into the box.
-Select the first suggestion that comes up in the list, and it will show you all of the applications and background processes currently running on your Mac.
+Open Spotlight with Ctrl+Space or by clicking on the magnifying glass in the menu bar.
+Then type “Activity Monitor” into the box.
+Select the first suggestion that comes up in the list, and it will show you all the applications and background processes currently running on your Mac.

-Within Activity Monitor, you'll see a barrage of constantly updating numbers and app names, but don't panic.
+Within Activity Monitor, you’ll see a barrage of constantly changing numbers and app names, but don’t panic.
 These screens are actually pretty simple to navigate.
-The first tab, CPU, shows how much processing power the running programs require.
+The first tab, CPU, shows how much processing power each running program requires.
 (CPU stands for Central Processing Unit; this component acts as the brains of the computer and performs most of its calculations.)
-You'll see all of the open programs in the column on the left, along with the percentage of processor time they're currently taking up.
-The bottom of this tab shows you the overall CPU usage with a constantly-updating graph.
+You’ll see all open programs in the column on the left, along with the percentage of processor time they’re currently taking up.
+The bottom of this tab will show you the overall CPU usage with a constantly updating graph.

-Switch to the Memory tab, and you'll find similar readings, but this time for RAM rather than CPU usage.
-(A computer's RAM, or Random Access Memory, stores information.)
+Switch to the Memory tab, and you’ll find similar readings, but this time for RAM.
+(A computer’s RAM, or Random Access Memory, stores information.)
 Keep your eye on the Memory Used entry down at the bottom of your window—this shows how much RAM macOS is currently eating up.
-If it's somewhere near the maximum amount of RAM installed on your machine, that might explain any system slowdowns or crashes you've been experiencing.
+If it’s somewhere near the maximum amount of RAM installed on your machine, that might explain any system slowdowns or crashes you’ve been experiencing.

 Within Activity Monitor, you may encounter unfamiliar programs or processes.
 Click the little “i” button for more information about what that application does.
 To stop it in its tracks, click the little “x” button—just be sure you know what the process does first.

-Once you're comfortable navigating within Activity Monitor, you can use this knowledge to improve your system's performance.
-First, identify the applications that are consuming up more than their fair share of resources.
-If they don't really need to be open, you can shut them down.
-If you'd like to keep running one of the programs in question, open up its settings to see if you can get it to work more efficiently.
-For example, in a browser application, you might try disabling any extensions.
+Once you’re comfortable navigating within Activity Monitor, you can use this knowledge to improve your system’s performance.
+First, identify the applications that are consuming more than their fair share of resources.
+If they don’t really need to be open, you can shut them down.
+If you’d like to keep running one of the programs in question, open up its settings to see if you can get it to work more efficiently.
+For example, if one of your memory hogs is a browser, you might try disabling any extensions.

 3. Free up hard drive storage

 Your macOS machine relies on having a decent chunk of free hard disk space where it can store temporary files.
-It also needs this room because, if it runs out of RAM, it will store information on the hard drive.
-Without that space, when your laptop or desktop starts to run low on hard drive room, then you're probably going to notice an overall sluggishness in system performance.
+It also needs this room because it will store information on the hard drive if it runs out of RAM.
+Without that space, when your laptop or desktop starts to run low on hard drive room, then you’re probably going to notice an overall sluggishness in system performance.

 Thankfully, macOS has some options to help you out.
-Open up the Apple menu, choose About this Mac, and switch to the Storage tab to see which types of files are using up your disk space.
+Open the Apple menu, choose About this Mac, and switch to the Storage tab to see which types of files are using up your disk space.
 To tidy them and free up some extra room, click on the Manage button.
-(Note: Apple first introduced the Manage ability for macOS Sierra in September 2016, so if you use an older version of the operating system, these instructions may not apply.)
-Here are some specific steps you can take.

 4. Prevent programs from launching at startup

-You might wind up removing a program such as Dropbox, which it turns out you want to launch as soon as macOS does.
-However, you're not actually deleting any programs from your system—you're just stopping them from starting automatically.
-If you need them later, you can always run them in the normal way, and you can even add them back to the Login Items list.
-Ultimately, you'll need a bit of trial and error to work out the best balance between having your various applications and utilities always available, and having macOS boot up as quickly as possible.
+But you’re not actually deleting any programs from your system—you’re just stopping them from starting automatically.
+If you need them later, you can always open them the normal way, and you can even add them back to the Login Items list.
+Ultimately, you’ll need a bit of trial and error to work out the best balance between having your various applications and utilities always available, and having macOS boot up as quickly as possible.